 Liquid Nitrogen Plumbing

-Liquid nitrogen, commonly referred to simply as LN2, is a compact and easily transported source of very dry nitrogen gas.
-Handled carefully, it is a safer source than pressuized gas.
+Liquid nitrogen, commonly referred to simply as LN2, is a compact and easily transported source of very dry nitrogen.
+Handled carefully, it is a much safer source of extremely cold and dry air than pressurized gas.
+Large containers called Dewar flasks can keep it cold and liquid for days to weeks at a time.
+Sometimes you see these dewars filled with liquid nitrogen sitting on sidewalks in major cities.
+They are used to keep telecommunications conduits dry.

 Patent drawing of Thermos brand insulating flask, U.S. Patent number 872,795.